-Bladder 'pacemaker' can fix overactive bladder, other voiding issuesApril 29th, 2011 in Cancer
+Bladder 'pacemaker' can fix overactive bladder, other voiding issuesApril 29, 2011 By Amanda Harper in Medicine & Health / Cancer

 If your day is punctuated by urgent trips to the bathroom or trouble emptying your bladder, you might have a voiding dysfunction condition.
 The good news is that it can be easily treated.